 - Lifting injuries.
 Carrying and moving heavy merchandise is an essential part of the job for warehouse, inventory, and delivery personnel.
 These workers all are at risk for lifting injuries due to overstrain, awkward postures, or repetitive motions.
 The minor damage caused by each slight strain can accumulate-often without triggering any discomfort-until the acute pain of a back injury, rotator cuff injury, or neck injury develops.
 Injuries caused by lifting may require surgery for even partial recovery.

 - Motor vehicle accidents.
 Distribution workers and warehouse delivery agents are regularly traveling Pennsylvania roads, even in hazardous weather or late into the night, as part of their jobs.
-Even with excellent safety precautions in place, drivers are at risk from motor vehicle accidents.
+Even with excellent precautions in place, drivers are at risk from motor vehicle accidents.
 Although there is always a tendency to blame the truck driver when accidents occur, the fact is that driving professionals tend to have superior road skills.
 Employers use all means available to them to get the best truck drivers such as through Tenstreet recruitment.
 So where would an employer be at fault?
 Well, just because the driver is skilled doesn’t mean they have the well-maintained tools or safety measures for the job.
 If the fleet is not properly maintained, a simple mechanical fault can lead to a complicated accident.
 A trucker who has been injured in a traffic accident in the course of his job should consult immediately with a Pennsylvania work injury attorney.
 Filing a third-party personal injury lawsuit may allow a better financial recovery than workers’ compensation permits.

 - Musculoskeletal injuries.
 Loading dock workers, warehouse employers, and delivery workers are often vulnerable to a variety of bone, muscle, and joint injuries.
 Carrying or lifting heavy loads can cause back injuries and spinal damage.
 Strained muscles and sprains can result when packages fall on workers or equipment strikes a warehouse worker.
 Pulled muscles, twisted ankles, and fractured bones can follow a fall from a height or a trip on the stairs.